repla-app/Server.replaplugin/README.md

 1. Download and install the Repla app.
 2. Run the Repla command-line tool with `repla server <your web server command>"`.
-3. Add `-f` to the command to refresh when a file changes.
+3. Add `-f` to the command to refresh when a file changes or when a your build system finishes with `-r <a string in the server command output>`.
-4. Use "File" -> "Save" to save this server to a file.
+4. Use "File" -> "Save" to save this configuration to a file.
 5. Run your server again by opening the file you saved.

 # Implementation Details